miridius/serverless-telegram/README.md

 1. `echo 'BOT_API_TOKEN=<your dev bot's API token>' >> .env`
 1. `npm run dev`

+If you get an error due to a webhook being set, see [Deleting an existing webhook](#deleting-an-existing-webhook)

 ### Long version

 Deploying to the cloud every time you want to test your bot would be a pain, which is why serverless-telegram comes with a built in **dev server**.
 It will use telegram's `getUpdates` method to listen for bot updates, run them through your function code, and send the response back to the bot API.